turingschool/backend-curriculum-site/module4/projects/quantified_self/quantified_self_full_stack.md

 ### Requirements Overview

 You will be creating a front-end to consume your fully-tested Express API that users will utilize to track calories in meals that they eat.
+You can use [this](https://github.com/turingschool-examples/qs-fe-starter-kit) as a starter kit.

 * Your front end should be deployed with [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/).
 * Your back end should be deployed with Heroku.